-For information on how all of these components are configured and used with BART, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
+For information on how all of these components are configured and used with BART, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website.

-Supported BART operations
+Supported BART Operations

 The following tables are not a conclusive list of the scenarios supported by BART, but instead provides an overview of some of the most common scenarios in both pg_basebackup (thread count=1) as well as parallel backup mode (thread count greater than 1).